Tim Hortons: United Kingdom and Ireland

 Tim Hortons' products have been available in Ireland and the United Kingdom at some Spar convenience stores since 2006 and Tesco supermarkets.
 Tim Hortons' other international expansions include a small outlet at the Dublin Zoo.
-Tim Hortons coffee and doughnuts were being sold at small self-service counters in 50 Spar stores in the UK and Ireland as of April 30, 2007.
+Tim Hortons coffee and donuts were being sold at small self-service counters in 50 Spar stores in the UK and Ireland as of April 30, 2007.

 In 2016, Tim Hortons announced that they would be opening stores in the United Kingdom starting in 2017.
 Glasgow saw the first UK store open its doors on June 2, 2017, with a further store opening in Bishopbriggs in November 2017.
 In November 2017, two stores in Cardiff opened, as well as a store opening in Dunfermline.
 In December 2017, two further stores were opened in Trafford in the towns of Sale and Altrincham.
 On December 20, 2017, the chain opened a store in the Golden Square Shopping Centre in Warrington.
-Tim Hortons opened its first 2 stores in Northern Ireland in 2018.
-One on Fountain Street in Belfast city centre, and another drive-thru store at the Connswater Retail Park in East Belfast.
-With the opening of the Braintree branch and the Stockport (Greater Manchester) branch in February 2022, Tim Hortons had 47 locations in the United Kingdom.
-By January this had increased to 73 locations, with at least a further 3 locations in development.
+Tim Hortons opened its first two stores in Northern Ireland in 2018: one on Fountain Street in Belfast city centre, and another drive-thru store at the Connswater Retail Park in East Belfast.
+With the opening of the Braintree and Stockport (Greater Manchester) branches in February 2022, Tim Hortons had 47 locations in the United Kingdom.
+By January this had increased to 73 locations, with at least a further three locations in development.

+In March 2023 they opened a branch in Westwood Cross in Thanet, Kent.

 Ireland's first Tim Hortons was opened in Limerick, in 2022.

 Spain

-In December 2017, Tim Hortons opened two stores in the centre of Madrid and later opened another in the city of Pozuelo de Alarcón, in the Community of Madrid.
+In December 2017, Tim Hortons opened two stores in the centre of Madrid and later opened another in the city of Pozuelo de Alarcón in the Community of Madrid.
 The menu also includes typical Spanish drinks apart from the typical drinks of a Tim Hortons.

-Store growth
+Andorra

+Despite the fact that the Principality of Andorra is a sovereign country, the Tim Hortons shop in El Pas de la Casa, Andorra, is listed on the Spanish Tim Hortons website.

 Menu

-Tim Hortons' first stores offered only two products – coffee and doughnuts.
-Aside from its coffee, tea, hot chocolate, and doughnuts, the menu now contains a number of other baked goods, such as bagels – of which the brand sells one out of every two in the Canadian food service industry.
+Tim Hortons' first stores offered only two products – coffee and donuts.
+Aside from its coffee, tea, hot chocolate, and donuts, the menu now contains a number of other baked goods, such as bagels – of which the brand sells one out of every two in the Canadian food service industry.
 Nutritional information on most menu items is made available by the company in a two-page brochure and online.
 The brochure does not list ingredient information.

 Most of the time Tim Hortons' menu contains many of the same items across different locations.
-However, the pricing may vary since it is a franchise so the cost of each item may be slightly different depending on the owner of the location, as well as the province in which the franchise operates in.
+However, the pricing may vary since it is a franchise so the cost of each item may be slightly different depending on the owner of the location, as well as the province in which the franchise operates.